ahmedriza/parquet-to-clickhouse-schema/README.md

 ```

 The resulting Clickhouse schema can be used to create the table in a number of ways.
 The simplest
 is to use the Clickhouse command line client.
-For example:
+For example (**note that this will drop the table
+if it exists as can be seen in the generated code above**):

 ```
 cat /tmp/clickhouse_schema.sql | clickhouse-client --multiquery